CHICAGO

 In monthly sessions held within the Loop, Leonine Fellows are led by Catholic thought leaders from around the Chicago metropolitan area.
 During these sessions Leonine Fellows will grapple with some of the most important questions at the intersection of Catholicism and public life.

-Join nearly 1,000 Fellows across the country
+Join over 1,000 Leonine Fellows across the country

-2023-2024 CHICAGO
+2024-2025 CHICAGO

 FIRST-YEAR LEONINE FELLOWS